jerryshikanga/mancala-game/README.md

 This exposes a REST API with a few endpoints
 1. `/currentGame` - To get the current game.
 Return type `Game` object.
 This uses the session id as the unique identifier.
 2. `/startGame` - This clears the current game from memory and instantiates a new game.
 Return type `Game` object.
 3. `/makeMove` - This POST endpoint accepts `player` and `pitIndex` via JSON and uses them to modify the state of the board as per the algorithm in the Architecture above.
+It returns the `Game` object.

 A sample of the game object is as below
 ```json